AndreaGraziosi/nodejs_application/docs/README.md

 # API calls

-# Get
+# GET
+* If the user uses /reviews/new a user can see a new review form

-If the user uses /img and requests a theme it will  pull pictures and display
+* If the user uses /reviews/:id a user can see a review

-# post
-If the user uses /updateImg and requests a theme it will  pull pictures and display
+* If a user uses /reviews/:id/edit  a user can see and edit a review

+# PUT
+* If a user uses /reviews/:id a user can update a review

+# POST
+* If a user uses /reviews they can create a new review

-# Delete
+# DELETE
- If the user uses /deleteImg and requests a theme it will  pull pictures and display
+ * If the user uses /reviews/:id a user can delete a review